Researchfish for Principal Investigators

 If you have not used Researchfish before, you will need to register - details are available in the personalised email you will receive.
-A response is expected for all current grants and those which have ended in the past five years.

 We strongly recommend that you watch the short video, which will cover the basic overview of the PI Portfolio as well run through the creation, attribution and submission of outcomes and their respective awards.

 - Click the link in the email sent by Researchfish to accept the invitation.
 If you do not have an account, you will be prompted to create one.
 If you can’t find the email then contact email@example.com.